-7 LCMS III
+7 LCMS III.

 and cash transfers9 targeting low-capacity households in line with FNDP social-protection targets.
-WFP will also support the Disaster Management and Mitigation Unit in the Office of the Vice-President and the VACs by strengthening institutional capacity in vulnerability analysis and mapping (VAM) in partnership with other United Nations and donor agencies.
+A remaining challenge is to mainstream disaster preparedness and food security across sectors within development plans; WFP will continue its advocacy role in this.
+WFP will support the Disaster Management and Mitigation Unit in the Office of the Vice-President and the VACs by strengthening institutional capacity in vulnerability analysis and mapping (VAM) in partnership with other United Nations and donor agencies.
+The Government will receive support to develop vulnerability baselines and strengthen early warning systems, including enhanced capacity to analyse market availability and access to identify the most appropriate responses to chronic and emergency food insecurity.